MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-r-server-enterprise-config.md

    + On Linux: follow these instructions [Installation steps](r-server-install-linux-server.md) | [Offline steps](r-server-install-linux-offline.md)

 1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges.
-The utility checks to see if any 9.0 configuration files are present under the `current` folder mentioned previously.
+The utility checks for any 9.0 configuration files present under the `current` folder mentioned previously.

 1. From the main menu, choose the option to **Configure server** (or in previously releases, Configure R Server for Operationalization).